-When it comes to digital cameras there are plenty of types for you to choose.
-We have compact cameras, which are smaller and very easy to carry everywhere, and we have cameras with interchangeable lens which are bigger and requires more than just a pocket to take it in your trip.
-You will need a bag for your lens, tripod, flashgun, batteries, cleaning tools etc…
+When it comes to digital cameras, there are plenty of types for you to choose from.
+We have compact cameras, which are smaller and very easy to carry everywhere, and we have cameras with interchangeable lenses, which are bigger and require more than just a pocket to take on your trip.

 Standard compact camera

 HD video recording, image stabilization, and Wi-Fi connectivity may be available with this type of camera.
-Usually low quality photos, but it is not a rule.
+Usually, low-quality photos, but it is not a rule.

 Zoom compact camera